-It’s now safe to say that Disney+ has a bonafide hit on its hands with their new Star Wars series, “The Mandalorian,” and it’s pretty easy to see why.
+It’s now safe to say that Disney+ has a bonafide hit on its hands with their new Star Wars series, The Mandalorian, and it’s pretty easy to see why.
 The gritty worlds depicted in the series are ripe with believable characters, well shot and choreographed action sequences, and of course, an adorable (and highly meme-able) character just begging to become a hit toy this Christmas.
-I’ll admit, as the sort of guy that tends to prefer Kirk over Solo, I wasn’t all that excited ahead of time about “The Mandalorian,” but three episodes in, it’s safe to say that I’m a convert.
+I’ll admit, as the sort of guy that tends to prefer Kirk over Solo, I wasn’t all that excited ahead of time about The Mandalorian, but three episodes in, it’s safe to say that I’m a convert.

 What won me over?
-Well, I’m a sucker for a space western (I am, after all, a card carrying Browncoat), but it’s not just the “shootout at the OK Corral” vibe of the show that gets me; it’s also the weapons tech.
-Star Wars may take place a long time ago in a galaxy far, far away, but the technology depicted in the franchise has always been more about the future than the past, and much like “Star Trek: The Next Generation.
+Well, I’m a sucker for space westerns (I am, after all, a card-carrying Browncoat).
+But it’s not just the “shootout at the OK Corral” vibe of the show that gets me; it’s also the weapons tech.
+Star Wars may take place a long time ago in a galaxy far, far away.
+Still, the technology depicted in the franchise has always been more about the future than the past, and much like Star Trek: The Next Generation.